tumaer/SciML/_sources/lecture/gp.md

 ### Further Kernel Configurations

 There exist many ways in which we can extend beyond just individual kernels by multiplication and addition of simple "basis" kernels to construct better informed kernels.
-Just taking a quick glance at some of these possible combinations, where the following explores this combinatorial space for the following three kernels (see Fig. {numref}`gp_kernels` for definitions):
+Just taking a quick glance at some of these possible combinations, where the following explores this combinatorial space for the following three kernels (see {numref}`gp_kernels` for definitions):

 * Squared Exponential (SE) kernel
 * Linear (Lin) kernel